 What is People Analytics?

 People analytics or HR analytics is an important function of workforce management.
-According to Gartner – People analytics is the collection and application of talent data to improve critical talent and business outcomes.
-As a result, it enables HR leaders and business managers to make informed, data-driven decisions around talent, processes, and employee experience.
+According to Gartner – People analytics is collecting and applying talent data to improve critical talent and business outcomes.
+As a result, it enables HR leaders and business managers to make informed, data-driven decisions.
+These decisions affect talent, processes, and employee experience.